Brand Strategy & Positioning

 Without the structured environment of a conventional office setting, it is often easy for those working remotely to become sidetracked and lose focus.

-In this case, setting clear and realistic objectives can be essential, providing the direction and drive that such workers need to keep them involved and productive.
+In this case, setting clear and realistic objectives can be essential, as they provide the direction and drive that such workers need to remain involved and productive.

 The SMART Approach to Setting Goals Remotely